konrad-garus/classycle-gradle-plugin/README.md

 {package} = com.example
 check absenceOfPackageCycles > 1 in ${package}.*
 ```
-### Run the Analyzer

-Specify Classycle Definition File for the source sets you would like to be checked.
-This could be done
+Specify Classycle definition file path for the source sets you would like to be checked.
+This could be
-by setting "definitionFilePath" property of the corresponding Classycle task:
+done by setting "definitionFilePath" property of the corresponding Classycle task:
 ```
 classycleMain.definitionFilePath = "config/classycle-main.txt"
 ```